ethereum-optimism/optimism-project-ideas/README.md

 **Fix Hardhat Forking**
 Fix Hardhat forking for L1BlockNumber opcode.
 You will be a legend forever.

+**ethgasstation for Optimism**
+Create a version of https://ethgasstation.info/ that tracks and reports on gas fees and more for Optimism.
 <br>

 ### 🌱 **`Public Goods`**